Pornography in Bangladesh: Legality

 The Pornography Control Act of 2012 defined pornography as images and videos depicting nudity or semi-nudity.
 The Act criminalizes pornography, making the possession, distribution and production of pornographic material illegal in the country.

 The maximum punishment for producing pornography is up to 7 years of imprisonment with hard labour with fines up to 200,000 BDT.
 The minimum punishment for possessing and distributing pornographic material can be up to 5 years of imprisonment with labour and fines up to 200,000 BDT.

 Possession, distribution, production and publication of child pornography can result in up to 10 years in prison with labour and fines up to 500,000 BDT.

 Socio-cultural attitudes

 The law has been welcomed by most Bangladeshis.
-However, critics argue that while the law may deter blackmailing and exploitation, it ill be difficult to enforce.
+However, critics argue that while the law may deter blackmailing and exploitation, it will be difficult to enforce.
 In 2012, the Press Secretary to the Prime Minister of Bangladesh, Abul Kalam Azad, stated that "pornography has spread like a disease in Bangladesh".
 Pornography is viewed negatively and is blamed for turning children into "perverts".

-Actors

-Jazmin Chaudhry

-Jazmin Chaudhary (better known as Jazmin) is a Bangladesh-born American adult film actress.
-She is the first pornographic actor known to have been born in Bangladesh.
-Born on May 15, 1985, in Chattogram, Bangladesh, she moved to the United States with her parents at a young age.
-There, at the age of 19, she came into pornographic acting.
-In her five year career between 2004 and 2008, she featured in over 90 films, and worked for Spiegler Girls (one of the most influential agencies in the adult film industry).
-At the 2005 AVN Awards Show (the top award in adult industry), Jazmin (credited as Jasmine) won the award of Best Group Sex Scene, Video for Orgy World: The Next Level 7 by Evasive Angles.
-Bangladesh Booty, the first Bangladesh-themed pornographic film was made with Jazmin in the lead.
-She retired from the adult industry in 2008 with a husband and a son.

-Ria Barde

-Bangladeshi citizen Ria Barde, also known as Arohi Barde, emerged as another figure in the adult film industry, having been internationally active until she was arrested in Maharashtra, India, on September 26, 2024, on charges of overstaying with forged documents.